[(1) The competition objective is: promoting effective competition in the interests of consumers in the markets for—

 (2) The matters to which the FCA may have regard in considering the effectiveness of competition in the market for any services mentioned in subsection (1) include—

-(a) the needs of different consumers who use or may use those services, including their need for information that enables them to make informed choices,
+(a) the needs of different consumers who use or may use those services, including their need for information that enables them to

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.